Stella Krenzbach: Resonance

 The story of "Stella Krentsbakh" received significant attention in the Ukrainian diaspora press.
 Journalists attempted to locate her in Israel, but she could not be found.
 Stories and rumors started circulating in émigré circles that the woman had been murdered in Israel, supposedly for telling the truth about the UPA's attitude to the Jews.

 Historian Filip Friedman, a survivor of the Holocaust from Western Ukraine, remarked that "the only data about her was published in an Organization of Ukrainian Nationalists paper."
 He searched through The Washington Post of that period and could not find the memoirs, as he wrote.
 After making an inquiry to Israel's Ministry of Foreign Affairs, he received the reply, as he reported, that they never had an employee there by that name and also that a case of a homicide in Israel with a victim by that name was "entirely unknown".
 Friedman stated he undertook a "careful analysis of the text" of the memoir and the examination led him to the conclusion that "the entire story is a hoax".

 Bohdan Kordiuk, one-time leader of the Home Executive of UPA, repudiated in the newspaper Suchasna Ukraina (Contemporary Ukraine), issue no. 15/194, 20 July 1958, the memoirs as fake, soon after their original publication.
 Kordiuk wrote that "none of the UPA men known to the author of these lines knows the legendary Stella Krenzbach or have heard of her.
 The Jews do not know her either.
 It is unlikely that anyone of the tens of thousands of Ukrainian refugees after the war met Stella Krenzbach."
-He concluded: "It seems to us that until there are proper proofs, the story of Dr. Stella Krenzbach has to be regarded as a mystification."
+He concluded: "It seems to us that until there are proper proofs, the story of Dr. Stella Krenzbach has to be regarded as a mythification."